 More than 914,000 new podcasts were released in 2020.
 In all of 2019, only 313,000 new podcasts were created.
 While it’s true that the global situation might have encouraged more people to become podcasters, the rate has tripled in just one year! (according to ListenNotes).

-How can you compete with so many podcasts on listeners attention?
+If you are a podcasters, you must be wondering how you can compete with so many other podcasts for listeners attention?
 This guide will try and help you maximize this potential of growing your podcast audience, attracting new listeners and keep existing listeners to stick around your podcast.

 How do listeners search for a new podcast?
 A recent survey run by The Podcast Host reveals that 40% will search in their podcast directory app (58% of those will search the type of podcast in the app, while 42% will just scroll through the app).
 13% will search on Google, and 15% will ask on social media or communities (here your social media presence plays an important part).

 The survey is only taking in mind people who already listen to podcasts and are actively searching for new podcasts.
 A few groups that may not be taken into account in the survey are users who are not currently looking for podcasts, or users that stumble upon a podcast online or via a recommendation (thus, not actively searching for a certain podcast).

 It’s important to understand your target audience and develop a strategy to grow your podcast audience.
 In the next few sections, we’ll talk about different methods to grow your audience –

 1. Create a podcast website – Build an online presence

 Having your own podcast website increases the chance listeners would find you via a search on Google or other search engines.
 When you create your own podcast website, it could potentially get a significant amount of visitors organically, assuming your podcast SEO strategy is done right.